 Aging Water Infrastructure Issues In The United States

-In sum, with the various challenges and the system risk at hand, the country needs a national and strategic plan to address the water concerns nowadays.
-Indeed, the aging water infrastructure can affect the health of the people plus the environment across the country.
+Given the various challenges and system risks, the country needs a national and strategic plan to address its current water concerns.
+Indeed, the aging water infrastructure can affect the health of people and the environment across the country.

-The Executive Council on Infrastructure of the BPC has issued recommendations on attracting additional private capital to help improve America's infrastructure.
-With the release of the proposals, the BPC has exerted extra effort to search the funding gap authenticated by the Government Accountability Office and the EPA.
+The BPC's Executive Council on Infrastructure has recommended attracting additional private capital to help improve America's infrastructure.
+With the release of the proposals, the BPC has exerted extra effort to find a solution to the funding gap authenticated by the Government Accountability Office and the EPA.

 Apart from identifying the best ways for the agency to attract more private capital, the project aims to explore whether or not the current programs of the federal government are the most efficient and effective way to assist communities in their critical and expensive water needs to survive.